fscorrupt/Posterizarr/README.md

 1. Open `config.example.json` located in the script directory.
 2. Update the following variables with your API keys and preferences:

     **ApiPart:**

     - `tvdbapi`: Your TVDB project API key.
     - `tmdbtoken`: Your TMDB token.
     - `FanartTvAPIKey`: Your Fanart personal API key.
     - `PlexToken`: Leave empty if not applicable.
     - `FavProvider`: Set your preferred provider (default is `tmdb`).
     - `PreferedLanguageOrder`: Specify language preferences.
 Default is `xx,en,de` (`xx` is Textless).
 Example configurations can be found in the config file.
 2-digit language codes can be found here: [ISO 3166-1 Lang Codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).

     **PlexPart:**

     - `LibstoExclude`: Libraries to exclude from processing.
     - `PlexUrl`: Plex server URL.

     **PrerequisitePart:**

     - `AssetPath`: Path to store generated posters.
     - `magickinstalllocation`: Path to ImageMagick installation location where `Magick.exe` is located.
     - `font`: Font file name.
     - `backgroundfont`: Background font file name.
     - `overlayfile`: Overlay file name.
     - `backgroundoverlayfile`: Background overlay file name.
     - `LibraryFolders`: Set to `true` for asset structure in one flat folder or `false` to split into library media folders like [Plex-Meta-Manager](https://metamanager.wiki/en/latest/pmm/guides/assets/#image-asset-directory-guide) needs it.
     - `SeasonPosters`: Set to `true` to also create season posters.
     - `BackgroundPosters`: Set to `true` to also create background posters.

     **OverlayPart:**

     - `ImageProcessing`: Set to `true` if you want the ImageMagick part; if false, it only downloads the posters.

     **PosterOverlayPart:**

     - `fontAllCaps`: Set to `true` for all caps text, else `false`.
     - `AddBorder`: Set to `true` to add a border to the image.
     - `AddText`: Set to `true` to add text to the image.
     - `AddOverlay`: Set to `true` to add the defined overlay file to the image.
     - `fontcolor`: Color of font text.
     - `bordercolor`: Color of border.
     - `minPointSize`: Minimum size of text in poster.
     - `maxPointSize`: Maximum size of text in poster.
     - `borderwidth`: Border width.
     - `MaxWidth`: Maximum width of text box.
     - `MaxHeight`: Maximum height of text box.
     - `text_offset`: Text box offset from the bottom of the picture.

     **BackgroundOverlayPart:**

     - `fontAllCaps`: Set to `true` for all caps text, else `false`.
     - `AddBorder`: Set to `true` to add a border to the background image.
     - `AddText`: Set to `true` to add text to the background image.
     - `AddOverlay`: Set to `true` to add the defined background overlay file to the background image.
     - `fontcolor`: Color of font text.
     - `bordercolor`: Color of border.
     - `minPointSize`: Minimum size of text in background image.
     - `maxPointSize`: Maximum size of text in background image.
     - `borderwidth`: Border width.
     - `MaxWidth`: Maximum width of text box in background image.
     - `MaxHeight`: Maximum height of text box in background image.
     - `text_offset`: Text box offset from the bottom of the background image.

+    **TitleCardOverlayPart:**

+    - `AddOverlay`: Set to `true` to add the defined TitleCard overlay file to the TitleCard image.
+    - `AddBorder`: Set to `true` to add a border to the TitleCard image.
+    - `borderwidth`: Border width.
+    - `bordercolor`: Color of border.

+    **TitleCardTitleTextPart:**

+    - `AddEPTitleText`: Set to `true` to add episode title text to the TitleCard image.
+    - `fontAllCaps`: Set to `true` for all caps text, else `false`.
+    - `fontcolor`: Color of font text.
+    - `minPointSize`: Minimum size of text in TitleCard image.
+    - `maxPointSize`: Maximum size of text in TitleCard image.
+    - `MaxWidth`: Maximum width of text box in TitleCard image.
+    - `MaxHeight`: Maximum height of text box in TitleCard image.
+    - `text_offset`: Text box offset from the bottom of the TitleCard image.

+    **TitleCardEpisodeTextPart:**

+    - `AddEPText`: Set to `true` to add episode text to the TitleCard image.
+    - `fontAllCaps`: Set to `true` for all caps text, else `false`.
+    - `fontcolor`: Color of font text.
+    - `minPointSize`: Minimum size of text in TitleCard image.
+    - `maxPointSize`: Maximum size of text in TitleCard image.
+    - `MaxWidth`: Maximum width of text box in TitleCard image.
+    - `MaxHeight`: Maximum height of text box in TitleCard image.
+    - `text_offset`: Text box offset from the bottom of the TitleCard image.

 3. Rename the config file to `config.json`.
 4. Place the `overlay.png`, or whatever file you defined earlier in `overlayfile`, and `Rocky.ttf` font, or whatever font you defined earlier in `font` files in the same directory as PosterMaker.ps1 which is `$ScriptRoot`.